 What is a Konro Grill?

-Back in the Edo period of Japan the word 'Konro' referred to a small box shaped unit that would be filled with wood or charcoal that would heat a traditional Japanese house in an affordable way.
+Back in the Edo period of Japan the word 'Konro' referred to a small box shaped unit that would be filled with wood or charcoal to heat a traditional Japanese house in an affordable way.

 Why is the Konro Grill so Special?

 Years passed and the design of these original Konro Grills improved.
 They started to be used for the Japanese tradional Yakitori and Kushiyaki (skewered fish).
-It wasn't before long that Diatomaceous Earth (Diatomite) started to be used to make the Konro Grill, specifically for cooking.
+It wasn't before long that Diatomaceous Earth (Diatomite) started being used to make the Konro Grill, specifically for cooking.

 What is Diatomaceous Earth (Diatomite)?